rafael-rpa/email-framework/README.md

 # grunt-mailgun: https://github.com/markhuge/grunt-mailgun
 "mailgun": {
     "key": "yourmailgunapikey", # Your Mailgun API key.
+    "domain": "example.com", # Your Mailgun email domain.
-    "sender": "postmaster@your-sandbox-mailgun.mailgun.org", # The 'from' name and address (acceptable domains may be restricted by your mailgun account settings).
+    "sender": "sender@example.com", # The 'from' name and address (acceptable domains may be restricted by your mailgun account settings).
     "recipient": ["recipient@example.com"], # One or more email addresses to send your email to.
     "subject": "Email test" # Optional field
 }